sarimabbas/sarim-vuepress/src/projects/creative-systems/index.md

 This project pulled together many different resources.
 The controller is a 3D-printed enclosure, from an Adafruit design.
 Inside, an ESP32 microcontroller is connected to a two-axis joystick, a momentary button, and a single-pole switch.
 This sensor data is communicated by the ESP32 to a game console, capable of both WiFi and USB serial transmission.

 The ESP32 is not HID capable.
 So, the controller inputs are interpreted by a Python program on the game console (in this case a Raspberry Pi), which transforms them into emulated keypresses.
 These are sent to the running game.
-The game itself is a platforming demo built with the Godot game engine.
+The game itself is a platforming demo built with the Godot game engine and exported to WebAssembly.

 The embedded YouTube video is created in a parody style.
 To view a less revolutionary video, you can [click here for an extended demo of the gameplay](https://www.youtube.com/watch?v=X9wXXtjV6eg).